 Tattarang Pty Ltd is the new name for the holding company for the Forrest family’s private business interests.
-The group invests in a diverse range of sectors, including agri-food, energy, resources, property, hospitality, sports and entertainment.
+The group invests in a diverse range of sectors, including agri-food, energy, resources, property, hospitality, and sport.

 The name Tattarang pays tribute to a fiery but caring stallion that was owned by Andrew Forrest’s mother and cherished by all at the Forrest family’s Minderoo Station during the 1950s.

 In a joint statement, Andrew and Nicola Forrest said: “The name Tattarang has held a special meaning in our family over many years and was the inspiration to rename our commercial group.
 For us, Tattarang signifies the unique bond of trust that is formed between a rider and their horse, and the seriousness each party invests in caring for and protecting the other.”